Blockstream/satellite/doc/frequency.md

 ## Signal Bands

-Blockstream Satellite operates in Ku high band, Ku low band and C band, depending on region.
+Blockstream Satellite operates in Ku high band, Ku low band and C band, depending on the region.
 Ku high band is used in North America and South America.
 Ku low band is used in Africa, Europe, and Asia.
 C band is used in the Asia-Pacific region.

 | Band         | Frequency Range   |
 | ------------ | ----------------- |